Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Method

-The proposed Earth-Adapter is composed of two key components: the DFT and MoA.
-MoA consists of a \textit{Spatial Adapter}, a \textit{LF Adapter}, a \textit{HF Adapter}, and a router.
+The proposed Earth-Adapter is composed of two key components: the MoA and Router.
+MoA consists of a \textit{Spatial Adapter}, a low-frequency (\textit{LF})\textit{ Adapter}, a high-frequency (\textit{HF}) \textit{Adapter}.
 We employ $R_\xi$, parameterized by $\xi$, to denote the router and $E^i_\epsilon, \; i \in \{1,2,3\}$, parameterized by $\epsilon$, to represent the three adapter experts.
-For the network architecture, we adopt the framework introduced by Rein~\cite{rein}, integrating DINOv2~\cite{dinov2} as the backbone, represented as $f_\phi$ and parameterized by $\phi$, alongside Mask2Former~\cite{mask2former} as the decoder, denoted by $f_\theta$ and parameterized by $\theta$.
-Section~\ref{sec:earth-adapter} illustrates the Earth-Adapter's design, while Section~\ref{sec:training framewotk} elaborates on our cross-domain training framework.
+For the network architecture, we adopt the framework introduced by Rein~\cite{rein}, integrating DINOv2-L~\cite{dinov2} as the backbone, represented as $f_\phi$ and parameterized by $\phi$, alongside Mask2Former~\cite{mask2former} as the decoder, denoted by $f_\theta$ and parameterized by $\theta$.
+The following presents the details of Earth-Adapter, and we will elaborate on our training framework in the Training Framework section.